IMAGINARY/piano-genie/README.md

 - **defaultLanguage** (string): Default language, indicated as an ISO two letter code.

+## Query string options

+The following query string options are supported

+- **embed**: Add this query string if the app is run embedded in another page.

 ## Compilation

 This app is built using several compilable languages: